-Catherine Mosca works as an Online Editor for the Tom Peters Company.
+Catherine Mosca, Secretary, works as an Online Editor for the Tom Peters Company.
 Prior to her current position, Cathy’s career revolved around children and family issues, first during 16 years with the Department of Health and Rehabilitative Services in Florida and then for seven years as a full-time childcare worker.
-She currently serves as Jitegemee’s Secretary-Treasurer and lives in Arlington, Mass.
+She currently serves as Jitegemee’s Secretary-Treasurer and lives in New Orleans, Louisiana.

 Paul Frisoli is Associate Director for Education in Emergencies at FHI 360.
 He leads the new practice area integrating programs within the Education, Employment and Engagement Business Unit to establish evidence-based, conflict-sensitive interventions that focus on equitable access to quality education.
 He also leads FHI 360’s social-emotional learning programs.
 He is currently co-chair of the INEE Education Policy Working group, the Equity Initiative Teacher Social-Emotional Well-Being Task Team and the Basic Education Coalition Education in Conflict and Crisis Working Group.
 He is a steering group member of the Education and Conflict and Crisis Network (ECCN) and is actively involved in the PSS/SEL and Teachers in Crisis Contexts INEE collaboratives.